RSKELT0N/GraphQuery/README.md

 # GraphQuery #
-*A graph database to represent edges between nodes that hold properties and information rendered through a GUI application..*
+*A graph database following the labelled property graph (LPG) model, specifically loading the LDBC SNB dataset.
+Rendering through a GUI application to query through read/write transactions and analytic workloads..*

 ## Build and compile project